-- Annual Sailing Clinic 2021 — Date TBD for members only, limited enrollment, $185 fee
+- Annual Sailing Clinic 2021 — Date and Format TBD for members only, limited enrollment, $185 fee

 - Monthly Cruises – Sebago Sailing has a cruise scheduled once every month in our active summer season.
 Any certified sailor is welcome to join in.
 Use of boats is on a ‘first come-first served’ basis.
 Sailors should be rigged and on the water by the times listed on the calendar for each cruise.
 Cruises are typically 3-4 hours long, and usually include beaching for lunch.

 - Training Workshops – follow the calendar below

 - Spring Racing Series– Kick off: Sunday, April 25; then Saturdays May 1 – 29

 - The Sebago Cup — Sebago’s annual Cruising Race